Terms and Conditions

 10.1 The Company offers a standard range of colours, but can generally match any RAL colour or standard paint.
 We also offer a colour matching service free of charge.

 10.2 The Company will use all reasonable endeavours to match as closely as possible any requested colour.
 We may also supply colour samples for approval prior to manufacture of any colour-backed glass Product.
-Small glass samples will appear slightly lighter than the finished Product(s) due to extra light onto the coloured surface through the edges of the glass.
-Samples and finished Product(s) will also be very slightly different from our printed Colour Chart due to the different processes involved.
+Small glass samples will appear lighter than the finished Product(s) due to extra light onto the coloured surface through the edges of the glass.
+Samples and finished Product(s) may appear different from our printed Colour Chart due to the different processes involved.

 10.3 The Company offers two main glass types for colour-backed glass Product(s): standard clear float glass containing iron particles giving the glass a slight green tinge and low iron glass which is almost completely clear.
 The green colour of standard float glass will alter the finished appearance of any applied colour coating; low iron glass will give much greater colour purity of the finished Product(s).